USS Roark: Namesake

 William Marshall Roark was born 23 October 1938 in Sioux City, Iowa to Frank F. Roark (1906 – 1994) and Madge E. Roark (1909 – 1997).
 He grew up in Omaha, Nebraska and attended Omaha Central High School.
 He was appointed to the United States Naval Academy in 1956, he graduated and was commissioned ensign on 8 June 1960 and advanced to the rank of lieutenant, 1 June 1964.

 He attended the naval flight school at Pensacola, Florida, and Corpus Christi, Texas, and subsequently reported for duty with Attack Squadron 153 on board USS Coral Sea.
 He was killed in action 7 April 1965 while flying an A-4 Skyhawk on a bombing mission over North Vietnam.
 He was posthumously awarded the Distinguished Flying Cross.

 He was survived by his parents, his wife Karen and three children, Lisa, John and William.
-His remains were recovered in March 1977 and he was buried at Evergreen Memorial Park Cemetery, Omaha, Nebraska.
+His remains were recovered in March 1977.

 History

-Since completing shakedown in the spring of 1970, Roark a unit of DesRon 21, conducted training operations out of her homeport of San Diego, California, until the end of the year.
+Since completing shakedown in the spring of 1970, Roark a unit of DESRON 21, conducted training operations out of her homeport of San Diego, California, until the end of the year.
 With 1971 she began preparations for her first deployment with the 7th Fleet in the Western Pacific and departed from San Diego 7 January.
 After stopping at Pearl Harbor and refueling at Midway Island, Roark suffered a fire in her engine room.
 The damage was sufficient to require her return to Pearl Harbor for repairs.
 Almost two months later, in March, she was underway again for WestPac.
 She remained in the western Pacific until July, when she started for home, arriving in San Diego, California, on 10 August.
 For the remainder of 1971, Roark operated out of San Diego.

 The new year, 1972, brought with it another deployment to the Far East.
 She departed San Diego on 8 February and arrived in Subic Bay, Philippines, on 29 February.
 She operated in the Western Pacific, primarily in the Vietnam area until 15 August, when she pointed her bow homeward.
 Roark entered San Diego 30 August and remained in the vicinity for the duration of 1972 and the first eight months of 1973.
 She departed San Diego in August and arrived in Subic Bay on 31 August.
 After almost four months of deployment with the 7th Fleet, Roark sailed into San Diego on 21 December 1973.